of us wake up in the morning with only one thought

 But the research uses moderate amounts of caffeine

 and it doesn't take into consideration the problems

 young nervous systems encounter with chronic caffeine

 use.
 Caffeine mimics a neural chemical which our body

-cause the body's own system to quit
+cause the body's own system to quit making the neural

-the body, when you are providing it artificially.
+body, when you are providing it artificially.

 addiction to caffeine is now becoming more than just

-younger populations via soft drink consumption
+younger populations via soft drink consumption which

-use of caffeine in youth causes a greater
+a half.
+The use of caffeine in youth causes a greater

 learn how to produce and balance its own natural neural

 chemicals.
-Providing them artificially during this time causes
+Providing them artificially during this

-are American(2) children getting?
-Here's a brief comparison:(3)
+much caffeine are American(2) children getting?
+Here's

-has 135 mgs. of caffeine.
+cup of coffee has 135 mgs. of caffeine.

 One can of Mountain Dew - 56 mgs.